 Features Protected: Scenic river canyon, seven rare plant species (Pulsifer’s monkeyflower, diffuse stick-seed, long-bearded sego lily, oblong bluecurls, Kellogg’s rush, dwarf rush, and rosy owl clover), and greater Sandhill crane.

-Spectacular views of the undammed and free-flowing Klickitat River contribute to the value of this 1,387-acre area.
+Spectacular views of the undammed and free-flowing Klickitat River contribute to the scenic value of this 1,516 acre conservation area.
 Mount Adams rises in the distance above sheer cliff rims that line the river canyon.
-A mixed coniferous forest dotted with ponderosa pine and Douglas fir covers most of the site, and a historic railroad grade parallels the canyon.
+A mixed coniferous forest dotted with ponderosa pine and Douglas-fir covers most of the site, and a historic railroad grade parallels the canyon.

-In addition to habitat for five rare plant species, Klickitat Canyon NRCA is home to black bear, bobcat, deer and many types of birds.
+In addition to habitat for seven rare plant species, Klickitat Canyon NRCA is home to black bear, bobcat, deer and many types of birds.
 Bald eagles are often seen along the banks of the river.
-The site also contains one of only three areas of nesting habitat in Washington for the State Endangered Sandhill crane.
-(Yakima and Klickitat counties)
+The NRCA also contains one of only four areas of nesting habitat in Washington for the state-listed endangered greater sandhill crane.

 Public and private universities, other research institutions and individual researchers may contact DNR to propose a research project at the site.
 If you are interested in pursuing research at Klickitat Canyon NRCA, please contact David Wilderman, natural areas ecologist, at firstname.lastname@example.org.

 Currently no formal educational programs are available at Klickitat Canyon NRCA.
 The site has no developed public access facilities.
 For more information, contact the DNR Southeast Region natural areas manager.